TeyimPila/Opinionated/README.md

 # Steve's Opinionated React Project
 ## or Getting Started in a Hurry!
-Disclaimer: I'm not an academic, so there may be some issues with this code.
+Disclaimer: I'm not an academic, so you may see something that can be improved.
 I look forward to any feedback that will help improve this project.

 ## What is it?
-An 'opinionated' starter kit/tutorial in the form of a complete working react application built around redux-form with a full implementation of react-bootstrap with validation and warnings working for every field type.
+An 'opinionated' starter kit/tutorial in the form of a complete working react application built around redux-form with a full implementation of react-bootstrap that showcases validation, warnings etc. working for every field type via a set off custom components.

-It comes with a SQL Server DB, a .NET MVC Web API and uses:
+It comes with a SQL Server DB, a .NET MVC Web API (https://github.com/aikidoshi/db-vs-code-for-Opinionated) and uses:

 * React
 * Bootstrap 3